divim/AzureAppDevWorkshops/README.md

 - Monitor your App Service performance & create alerts with Azure Logic Apps
 - Secure your app with Web Application Firewall
 - Run CI/CD pipelines, including UI testing, with Azure Pipelines
+- Testing: Code coverage with Cobertura, UI Testing with Selenium
 - Integrate your app to a virtual network

 **Prerequisites for this workshop:**